Javier Alberto Medellin

 How did Thermo Fisher Scientific support your efforts?

-The first test was paid for by Thermo Fisher in conjunction with the University of Chihuahua.
+For the first part of the program, Thermo Fisher sponsored the diagnostic kits and the Chihuahua University contributed gas and transport expenses to the veterinarians sampling the animals.
 Thanks to Thermo Fisher, the trich test is now available to ranchers in Chihuahua and all over Mexico.